AngelM6/IT2030Fall2023AngelMartinez/Week 4 Lab/readme.md

 Line 15: Error calculation, changed / to * to receive correct calculation.

 <p>In HomeControllers.cs within the controllers folder:</p>

-Line 15: Return method was missing.
+<p>Line 15: Return method was missing.</p>

-<p>I did have a slight issue in HomeControllers.cs line 14, I kept receiving error "The name 'ViewBag' does not exist in the current context" I retyped the line and somehow fixed the issue that I had.
-Unless I corrected the syntax subconsciously.</p>
+I did have a slight issue in HomeControllers.cs line 14, I kept receiving error "The name 'ViewBag' does not exist in the current context" I retyped the line and somehow fixed the issue that I had.
+Unless I corrected the syntax subconsciously.